ava-labs/avalanche-docs/docs/subnets/deploying-subnets-on-prod.md

 Jul 30 18:26:31 node-fuji avalanchego[1728308]:     VMID:srEXiWaHuhNyGwPUi444Tu47ZEDwxTWrbQiuD7FmgSAQ6X7Dy
 ```

 That means the node has detected the subnet, and is attempting to initialize it and start bootstrapping the Subnet.
-It might take some time (if there are already transactions on the subnet), and eventually it will finish the bootstrap with a message like:
+It might take some time (if there are already transactions on the Subnet), and eventually it will finish the bootstrap with a message like:

 ```text
 Jul 30 18:27:21 node-fuji avalanchego[1728308]: [07-30|18:27:21.055] INFO <2ebCneCbwthjQ1rYT41nhd7M76Hc6YmosMAQrTFhBq8qeqh6tt Chain> snowman/transitive.go:333 consensus starting with J5wjmotMCrM2DKxeBTBPfwgCPpvsjtuqWNozLog2TomTjSuGK as the last accepted block